CJPhill/SeniorProject-Eve/README.md

 ### Running the game

-This game is built for Windows only and will only run on a Windows machine.
+This game is built for **Windows only** and will only run on a Windows machine.

 1. Download the files present
-2. Find the Build.zip and unzip
+2. Find the Build.zip (Located inside the EVE Folder) and unzip it.
-3. Open and use the EVE unity application (EVE.exe)
+3. Open the Build folder you just unzipped and use the EVE unity application (EVE.exe)
 4. Enjoy!
+(If any issues come up with the game, please relaunch the game)